gowthamrajk/CAPTCHA_verification_with_javascript/README.md

 🔭 Features :

 - Generate CAPTCHA randomly
-- verify and display messages based on the verification
+- verify and display status based on the verification